Wanted New Cards Extra – Silver Beaver Award.

 - Your entry must meet the Challenge Requirements and Theme or it will not be included in the challenge.

-- Stock Card Creations entries will not be accepted.
+- Big Stock Card Creations ONLY will be accepted.

-- Your designs should differ from those already offered in the category of your choice to offer shoppers a variety of choices, not more of the same.
+- Your designs should differ from those already offered in the categories above to offer shoppers a variety of choices, not more of the same.

 ……………………………………………………………………